 Both normally open and normally closed dry contacts allow for flexible interfacing with most alarm

 and monitoring systems.
-Additional custom alarm sensing options can also be added.
+Additional custom alarm sensing and monitoring options can also be

 LTI UPS are designed to meet the requirements of many industry and application standards

 Each UPS system is configured, tested, and shipped for a specific input and output voltage but

 each can be reconfigured to operate on custom voltages or frequencies.
 This is particularly

 advantageous if the UPS needs to be moved to another location in the future.

 |© 2018 LTI Power Systems Inc. | 888-327-5050